tomer-DL/face_or_not/part1/README.md

 ## Part 1

 In the 1st part you will be gathering face images dataset by using images saved on your computer.
+If you don't have or don't want to use your own images, you can download images from [The Images of Groups Dataset](http://chenlab.ece.cornell.edu/people/Andy/ImagesOfGroups.html).
+Just download all the zip files containing the images and raw text data files, and extract them under one directory.

 You will be using Haar Cascade to recognize faces inside images, and extract those faces to create a faces dataset.
-This method is not totally accurate, so we would have to address the issue in the next few parts.
+This method is not totally accurate, so we would address the issue in the next few parts.

 This part includes the following files: